wntrblm/Big_Honking_Button/user_guide/docs/index.md

-# Winterbloom Big Honking Button User Guide
+# Big Honking Button User Guide

 Big Honking Button is, well, a big button that honks.
 Okay, that's not all- it’s actually a simple sampler in a very silly package.
 It has pitch CV, gate in, gate out, and you can store up to 4mb of samples on it.